 The Southwest Colorado Accelerator Program for Entrepreneurs (SCAPE) was created to fill a gap in the local economy by supporting entrepreneurs looking to build a business independent of the tourism industry.
 SCAPE helps shine a light on their big ideas through its accelerator program, which provides education, access to funding, intense mentoring, and a pitch showcase to help launch their early-stage companies.

-In spring of 2020, SCAPE moved its headquarters to the Fort Lewis College Center for Innovation alongside the Small Business Development Center of Southwest Colorado, Fort Lewis School of Business Administration, and the Southern Ute Tribe.
-The collaborative space offers support to business at every stage of their entrepreneurial journey.
+The Fort Lewis College Center for Innovation is another influential part of Durango’s digital economy ecosystem, a collaboration involving the Small Business Development Center of Southwest Colorado, Fort Lewis School of Business Administration, and the Southern Ute Tribe.

 What RIN means to Durango